pietro-foini/ISI-WFP/packages/TsIP/README.md

 # TsIP

-**TsIP** (Time-series Interactive Plot) is a python library developed to interactively visualize multiple time-series quickly and easily.
+**TsIP** (**T**ime-**s**eries **I**nteractive **P**lot) is a python library developed to interactively visualize multiple time-series quickly and easily.
-The implementation of this tool responds to the need to visualize time-series stored into a pandas dataframe with hierarchical multi-index on axis 1, taking advantage of dynamic user interaction.
+The implementation of this tool addresses the need to visualize time-series stored into a pandas dataframe with hierarchical multi-index on axis 1, taking advantage of dynamic user interaction.
 The time-series are plotted using either the *matplotlib* library or the *plotly* library (user will).
 For a more involving navigation within the time-series visualization, it is advice to use the plotly library rather than the matplotlib library.

 ## Examples

-1. Supposing to have a simple dataframe `df` with a single level on axis 1 (we show only the first 5 rows):
+1. Supposing to have a simple dataframe `df` with a single level on axis 1:

 <p align="center">
 <img src="./images_readme/level1.png" width="800">